 - Domestic Violence – Domestic violence is violence against a family member or household member.
 Actionable violence includes threatening, harassing, choking, kicking, or any abusive behavior meant to gain or maintain power and control over another person in the household.

 - False Imprisonment – False imprisonment occurs when someone restrains or confines another person without their consent, and the victim cannot leave of their own free will.
 Locking someone in a room or kidnapping are common forms of false imprisonment.

 - Intentional Infliction of Emotional Distress – A defendant’s outrageous or extreme conduct causing someone’s extreme and severe mental or emotional anguish is the intentional infliction of emotional distress.
 Actions such as bullying and harassment can cause emotional distress.

 - Sexual Assault – Sexual assault occurs when a person commits sexual penetration accompanied by the use of or threat of force.

 - Trespass to Chattels – Trespass to chattels occurs when someone impedes your use of or damages your personal property.

 - Trespass to Land – Trespass to land is a type of intentional tort against or over property.
-It occurs when a person enters or remains on someone else’s private property without the owner’s consent.
+It occurs when someone enters or remains on someone else’s private property without the owner’s consent.